pulumi/docs/content/blog/full-coverage-of-azure-resources-with-azure-native/index.md

 <!--more-->

 Already use the [classic Pulumi-Azure provider](https://www.pulumi.com/docs/reference/pkg/azure/)?
 You can migrate to Azure-Native now using the [migration guide]({{< relref "/docs/intro/cloud-providers/azure/from-classic" >}}).
-If you prefer to wait until general availability, stay tuned for updates: we expect to reach GA in Spring of this year.
+If you prefer to wait until general availability, stay tuned for updates: we expect to reach general availability in Spring of this year.

 Alongside this announcement, we’re also formalizing a new concept: a Pulumi “native provider”.
 A native provider provides functionality mapped directly from the underlying API; in the case of the new Azure Provider, functionality is mapped directly from the Azure Resource Manager API surface.
 Going forward, you’ll be able to find these next-generation Pulumi providers directly from the name: just look for the “-Native” suffix.

 ## Native to Azure

-The native Azure provider implements the best support possible for the Azure platform in Pulumi.
-We designed the native provider to expose the entire API surface of Azure to developers and operators, now and forever.

-As of today, the native provider supports 1010 resource types, 120 of them added since the initial preview in September 2020.
+The native Azure provider implements the best possible support for the Azure platform in Pulumi.
+It exposes the entire API surface of Azure to developers and operators, now and forever.
+As of today, the native provider supports 1,010 resource types, 120 of them added since the initial preview in September 2020.
 Every property of each resource is always represented in the SDKs.

 Unlike the classic Azure provider, which requires manual work to keep updated, we designed the native provider to stay always up-to-date with Azure API additions and changes.
 We generate Pulumi SDKs for the native Azure provider automatically from Azure API specifications published by Microsoft.
 We publish daily builds of the provider and have published 210 versions of the provider in the last six months.